JoeMatt/Max4Live/EX-800/README.md

 The Korg Poly 800 II & EX-800, have very simple MIDI controls.

 They can only receive 2 CC messages, besides standard `pitch` and `mod wheel`, `ENV to DCO` and `VCF mod amount`.
-These parameters support real time editing will effect any playing notes.
+These parameters support real-time editing will affect any playing notes.

 The 8 bank / 8 Program program change messages can be difficult to figure out their Base 10 equivalent.
 This patch also makes it simple to select a patch precisely.